suresh-srinivas/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/docs/watt-seer-coach.md

 - Ed provided the **hourly energy consumption data** from his utility.
 - Jerry gave Anita a **photo of his electric bill**.
-- Anita spun up a Kaggle notebook, loaded Pandas, and brought in Gemini Vision.
+- Anita spun up a Kaggle notebook, loaded Pandas, and brought in Gemini.

 ### The Result: